-1 The revised dosimetry and mode of action chapter is stronger, better-organized, and is very responsive 2 to the previous CASAC comments.
-The addition of mode of action figures is helpful to better 3 understand how the agency is attempting to organize the disparate research information available into a 4 pathophysiological mechanism.
-The figures should be revised for improved clarity and accuracy.
-5 6 The reorganization of the material in the ISA to integrate evidence across disciplines is a major 7 improvement.
-The separate exposure chapter also facilitated the review of the health effects material in 8 Chapters 5 and 6.
-The CASAC is impressed with the meta-analysis of controlled human exposure 9 studies and finds that this analysis facilitates the inferences that can be drawn from the studies contained 10 in the analysis.
-There should be greater discussion about the possibility of surrogacy and how examination of the available data could aid in inferences about NO2 health effects.
-In particular, there 11 12 should be some examination of the relationship between ambient measures of NO2 and personal 13 exposures to relevant copollutants.
-Copollutants are generally well addressed in Chapters 5 and 6, but 14 there should be a greater distinction between those copollutants of greatest concern and those of less 15 concern in reviewing key studies.
-16 17 The chapter on populations and lifestages potentially at increased risk for health effects related to NO2 18 exposure is much improved and overall the conclusions are sound and well justified.
-The CASAC notes 19 several areas for further improvement which include: clarifying why a causal framework was not 20 derived, greater discussion of effect modification, greater discussion of exposure differences, clarifying 21 the weighting of evidence, and clearly distinguishing between individual-level and group-level 22 socioeconomic status.
-23 24 The CASAC appreciates the opportunity to provide advice on the ISA and looks forward to the EPA's 25 response.
-26 27 Sincerely, 28 29 30 31 32
+The revised dosimetry and mode of action chapter is stronger, better-organized, and is very responsive to the previous CASAC comments.
+The addition of mode of action figures is helpful to better understand how the agency is synthesizing available information on pathophysiological mechanisms.
+However, the figures should be revised for improved clarity and accuracy.

+The reorganization of the material in the ISA to integrate evidence across disciplines is a major improvement.
+The separate exposure chapter also facilitated the review of the health effects material in Chapters 5 and 6.
+The CASAC is impressed with the meta-analysis of controlled human exposure studies and finds that this analysis facilitates the inferences that can be drawn from the studies contained in the analysis.
+There should be greater discussion about how examination of the available data from the studies in the meta-analysis could aid in inferences about NO2 health effects.
+In particular, there should be some examination of the relationship between ambient measures of NO2 and personal exposures to relevant copollutants.
+Copollutants are generally well addressed in Chapters 5 and 6, but there should be a greater distinction between those copollutants of greatest concern and those of less concern in reviewing key studies.

+The chapter on populations and lifestages potentially at increased risk for health effects related to NO2 exposure is much improved and overall the conclusions are sound and well justified.
+The CASAC notes several areas for further improvement as detailed in the response to the charge questions.

+The CASAC appreciates the opportunity to provide advice on the ISA and looks forward to the EPA's response.